 Pleural plaques, pleural thickening and pleural effusion are all asbestos-related diseases.
 Pleural plaques occur almost exclusively after asbestos exposure and are often the first and most common sign of asbestos disease.
 Pleural thickening is a type of lung disease experienced by those affected by asbestos.
 This disease thickens scar tissue, making it hard to breath and resulting in chest pain.
 Pleural effusion is the appearance of excess fluid around the lungs.
 This excess fluid can also cause issues with breathing and may be a sign of cancer, specifically mesothelioma.

 Clinical Trials for Asbestos Related Lung Cancer and Mesothelioma Treatment

 Over 75% of mesothelioma cases involve the lungs.
 This is called Pleural Mesothelioma.
 Like all asbestos-related diseases, its cause is breathing asbestos fibers into the lungs.
 Most often, the patient […]

 Asbestos Exposure in the Military

-The U.S. Department of Health and Human Services (HHS) estimates that 220,000 United States Military veterans, and other military personnel have sustained asbestos exposure between World War II and the […]
+The U.S. Department of Health and Human Services (HHS) estimates that 220,000 United States Military veterans, and other personnel have sustained asbestos exposure in the military between World War II […]

 How Do People Get Cancer from Asbestos?